Manav Singh: Intervention by the National Human Rights Commission

 In June 2021, the National Human Rights Commission of India intervened in the case after a petition by the boy's family.
-The Commission conducted a perusal and declared that there had not been a fair investigation in the matter, citing problems such as the silence of the enquiry report on any arrests, the mobile phones not being sent for forensic on time, and the filing of a final report without the procurement of any "mobile phone data report, snapchat, instagram from FSL, Madhuban."
-The Commission termed the investigation done by the I.O. as "nothing but vitiated investigation which cannot rise to a valid chargesheet.".
+The Commission conducted a perusal and declared that there had not been a fair investigation in the matter, citing problems such as the silence of the enquiry report on any arrests, the mobile phones not being sent for forensics on time, and the filing of a final report without the procurement of any "mobile phone data report, snapchat, instagram from FSL, Madhuban" [sic].
+The Commission termed the investigation done by the I.O. as "nothing but a vitiated investigation which cannot rise to a valid chargesheet."

-The commission also cited lapses in investigation by the Investigation Officer, stating that they seem to 'fail to follow the basic principle and procedure of law,' and subsequently directed the state's home department to transfer the case to the state CID and away from the Gurgaon Police.
+The commission also cited lapses in the investigation by the Investigation Officer, stating that they seemed to "fail to follow the basic principle and procedure of law," and subsequently directed the state's home department to transfer the case to the state CID and away from the Gurgaon Police.